Transform 2013: A Brain Trust of Ideas for Healthcare

-No longer should the physician be the single person to govern medical care; rather a team approach using nurse practitioners and other non-medical, well trained persons should be involved in caring for a patient and their family.
-It not possible for the physician of today to act like the doctor of old.
+No longer should the physician be the single person to govern medical care; rather a team approach using nurse practitioners and other non-medical, well-trained persons should be involved in caring for a patient and their family.
+It not possible for the physician of today to act as the doctor of old.
 Although, house calls may return to the fold because seeing patients in their own homes is so much more effective than having patients come into a clinic or office.

-Gary Slutkin, MD, executive director of Cure Violence, described violence as a contagious disease.
+Gary Slutkin, MD, executive director of Cure Violence, described the violence as a contagious disease.
 People who grow up in violent families at 30% more likely to commit violence.
-Mob rule: someone(s) start a fight, and it grows like bacteria spreads.
-In the same way the disease must be stopped, so violence must be interrupted to break the cycle.
+Mob rule: someone(s) start a fight, and it grows as bacteria spreads.
+In the same way, the disease must be stopped, so violence must be interrupted to break the cycle.
 The means of violence transmission: witnessing, social learning, trauma, peer pressure.
 I would add, lack of alternatives, lack of support, hopelessness.

 Cure Violence practices, holding violence as a health issue, reduced shootings in Chicago by 67%.
-Retaliation is a violence relapse…it causes spread of dis-ease.
-The culture of this country is about imprisonment and punishment rather than treatment or mediation…or addressing foundational issues.
+Retaliation is a violent relapse, it causes the spread of disease.
+The culture of this country is about imprisonment and punishment rather than treatment or mediation or addressing foundational issues.